The Basics Of Creating A Football Prediction Betting Model

 Tips to Avoid Over-Fitting Your Data

-1. Don’t make your rules too strict.
-If you’re too specific then you’ll end up making weak assumptions from a small subset of data.
+1. Avoid making your rules too strict.
+If you’re too specific, you risk making weak assumptions based on a small subset of data.
+Keep your rules general enough to capture relevant patterns.

-Pinnacle has a useful entry-level article on how to use the Poisson Distribution here.
+Pinnacle has published a useful entry-level article on how to use the Poisson Distribution.
 I’ll elaborate on some of the key points.

-To start off you’ll need to download historical results to calculate the average number of goals each team scores and concedes within your chosen timeframe (e.g. one season), for both home and away games.
-These averages are compared to the league average and used to create values for attacking strength and defensive strength for every team.
+To begin, you’ll need to gather historical football results in order to calculate the average number of goals scored and conceded by each team, both in home and away games, within a specific timeframe such as one season.
+These averages are then compared to the league average to determine the attacking and defensive strengths of each team.

-The figures for attack and defence are easily calculated by dividing Average Goals For or Average Goals Against by the league average.
-For example, if the average Goals For in the Premier League is 1.45 and Man City has an average of 1.97, then they are 35% above the league average for attack, meaning they’re a goal scoring threat.
-Here’s how that’s calculated:
+To calculate the attacking and defensive strengths, divide the Average Goals For or Average Goals Against by the league average.
+For instance, if the Average Goals For in the Premier League is 1.45 and Manchester City has an average of 1.97, they are 35% above the league average for attack, indicating their prowess in scoring goals.
+Here’s how it’s calculated:

 1.97 / 1.45 = 1.35